Master's Studies in Intellectual Property Law

 In cooperation with the Pan-European Seal programme, Hanken will annually shortlist five high-achieving IPL students (and/or alumni) for a paid internship at EUIPO or EPO for one year.
 Among the shortlisted candidates (including those of the other participating universities), a yearly average of 100 trainees will be selected.
 For more information about the traineeships, please contact Hanken's IPL Programme Coordinator, Professor Nari Lee.
 The traineeship is tied to Hanken's online course, Practical IP in Europe (3798).
 Read more about the course on the moodle.

 Information is also available on the Pan-European Seal Homepage.

 78 % of Hanken students have a job prior to graduation.
 A percentage as large as 95 % of the graduating class 2016, had a job 3 months after graduation.
 For more information concerning career opportunities visit Career Services at Hanken and explore career profiles.

+Application period is from 1 November 2019 to 15 January 2020.
 Register in our application portal to apply, receive our newsletter and stay up to date with the application process.